 Through experiencing the effects of the pandemic the concept of community has grown, from something that was location-based to simply a group with shared interests globally.
 The world has been forced to employ technology to enable life to take place virtually, this has opened doors and shunned the need for a location-specific life.

-This has been demonstrated through the volume of businesses who are going to remain using the remote working model.
-2020 forced us to see the power of a virtual community, businesses have pivoted and onboarded customers from around the globe in ways they never would have imagined a year ago!
-Ambassadors have already nurtured a trusting audience who they can share products with, which enables your business to scale and reach customers across the world with ease.
+This has been demonstrated through the volume of businesses that are going to remain using the remote working model.
+2020 forced us to see the power of a virtual community, businesses have pivoted and onboarded customers from around the globe in ways they never would have imagined a couple of years ago!
+Ambassadors have already nurtured a trusting audience with whom they can share products, which enables your business to scale and reach customers across the world with ease.

 The common assumption by many businesses is that the role of social media is to solely advertise.
 This may have been the case several years ago, but with 71% of people more likely to purchase based on referrals, utilising ambassador marketing is going to be key to getting sales through social media.